jgcarrasco/jgcarrasco.github.io/_posts/2025-01-10-neural-physics-engine.md

 1. Setup Pong
 2. Implement VQ-VAE
 3. Implement GPT
-4. Gather random experience and train the world model
+4. Train the world model on gathered eperience and visualize it.
-5. Visualize world model
-6. Interact with world model
+5. Interact with world model
-7. Come up with a better policy?
+6. Come up with a better policy?

 #### 1. Setting up Pong